Silver/Mercury Dental Amalgam Fillings

 Silver-colored fillings are mercury amalgam fillings, and each of these filings are approximately 50% mercury.
 A number of other countries have banned or limited their use, especially for pregnant women and children.
 However, dental amalgam fillings are still being used without any patient restrictions in many regions of the world, including in the United States.

-Mercury is continuously emitted from dental amalgam fillings, it is absorbed and retained in the body, particularly in the brain, kidney, liver, lung, and gastrointestinal tract.
+Mercury is continuously emitted from dental amalgam fillings, and it is absorb and retain in the body, particularly in the brain, kidney, liver, lung, and gastrointestinal tract.
 Individual response to the mercury varies.
 Some of the factors known to potentially impact those exposed to dental mercury include allergies, number of amalgam fillings, genetic predisposition, and many other variables.
-Additionally, dental mercury and its vapor have been significantly linked to an array of specific health conditions, including the ones listed here:
+Additionally, dental mercury and its vapor have been significantly linked to and array of specific health conditions, including the ones listed here: